Demystifying Color Theory for Painters: The Basics of Understanding Color Relationships

 Tertiary Colors

-Mixing a primary color with a secondary color adjacent to it on the color wheel creates tertiary colors like red-orange, red-purple, blue-green, and yellow-green.
-These add subtlety and nuance to your palette.
+Mixing a primary with a neighboring secondary creates tertiary hues such as red-orange, red-purple, blue-green, and yellow-green.
+These add nuance and versatility to your palette:

 Monochromatic, Analogous, and Triadic Color Schemes

-When it comes to color theory, understanding color relationships is key.
-The three main types are:
+When it comes to color theory, understanding key relationships helps you plan palettes with confidence.
+Three foundational schemes are:

 Monochromatic